Todmorden railway station: Todmorden Curve

 Todmorden station is located by a triangular junction between the lines to Manchester, Burnley and Halifax, with the station itself located on the line towards Manchester.
 From 1972 until 2015, there was no link between the Manchester and Burnley lines.
 Railway passengers wishing to travel between Manchester and Burnley had to change at Hebden Bridge or Blackburn.

-The station was formerly served by local trains to/from Rose Grove and Preston, which were withdrawn in 1965 (the bay platform they once used can still be seen).
-The short curve that allowed trains to travel between the Manchester and Burnley was removed in 1972 when the line was re-signalled.
+The station was formerly served by local trains to, and from Rose Grove and Preston, which were withdrawn in 1965 (the bay platform they once used can still be seen).
+The short curve that allowed trains to travel between Manchester and Burnley was removed in 1972 when the line was re-signalled.
 Stansfield Hall station used to serve the northern end of the town on this line, but it was closed in 1944.

-A project to reinstate the Manchester-Burnley curve was first proposed in 2009, although it was not until the end of 2011 that the finance was finally secured as part of the Regional Growth Fund initiative announced by Deputy Prime Minister Nick Clegg.
+A project to reinstate the Manchester–Burnley curve was first proposed in 2009, although it was not until the end of 2011 that the finance was finally secured as part of the Regional Growth Fund initiative announced by Deputy Prime Minister Nick Clegg.
 As first built, the curve ran from a junction approximately 66 ft north-east of the viaduct 550 yd and connected on to the Copy Pit line at Stanfield Hall Junction, near the footbridge on Stansfield Road (the remains of the curve can still be seen from this bridge).

-In 2012 Network Rail began clearing the trackbed of vegetation and investigating the alignment.
+In 2012, Network Rail began clearing the trackbed of vegetation and investigating the alignment.
 This assessment concluded that it could be feasible to reinstate the curve, using a slightly less sharp alignment than the original curve.
 Construction began in summer 2013, with the curve originally planned to be in use from the May 2014 timetable change, delayed from the originally mooted date of the end of 2013, allowing through trains to run from Burnley to Manchester Victoria in less than one hour.
 Services were delayed due to a lack of available rolling stock and signalling work running behind schedule, and instead began at the May 2015 timetable change.

 In addition to the work to lay in new track on the curve itself and a completely new junction at the Todmorden end, significant alterations to the signalling system have been required to allow trains to use the new curve (these were only fully completed in February 2015, which is why the curve could only be used by Burnley-bound trains when the curve was first brought into service).
 The area is controlled from Preston Power Signal Box.
 The first train to use the newly commissioned connection was an enthusiasts' charter operated by Pathfinder Tours on 31 May 2014.
 A regular service began using the curve in May 2015.